idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Edit > Target segment > Surround with characters 2** = Surround the selected text with the characters defined in Edit-> Options-> General-> Surround with characters 2.

 **Edit > Target segment > Surround with characters 3** = Surround the selected text with the characters defined in Edit-> Options-> General-> Surround with characters 3.

+**Edit > Target segment > Adjust start punctuation** = Adjust the ending punctuation of the target segment to match that of the source segment.

 **Edit > Target segment > Adjust end punctuation** = Adjust the ending punctuation of the target segment to match that of the source segment.